Carol Kalish: Early life

-Kalish had a sister named Candace.
+Carol was born to Michael and Molly Kalish on February 14, 1955, when her parents were overseas in Thailand.
+She had one elder sister named Candace.
 She graduated from Radcliffe College with Honors in Geology and a specialty in History.
 From the age of three, she was fascinated by dinosaurs, which may explain her devotion to Jack Kirby's creation Devil Dinosaur.

 Kalish was a childhood friend of writer Paul Dini, who credits her with introducing him to the character Wonder Woman when they were children.

 Career

 Kalish worked as a comic book retailer and wholesaler.
 Kalish's first work in circulation was two years as circulation manager on the science fiction publication Galileo, which folded in early 1980.
 This led her (and her partner Richard Howell) to dual positions with Hal Schuster's New Media/Irjax: co-editors of New Media Publishing's brand-new hobbyist publication, Comics Feature, and running the Schuster-owned Boston-area distributor Solar Spice and Liquors (named after a fictional corporation created by science fiction writer Poul Anderson).

-In 1982, she began working at Marvel, having been hired by Ed Shukin, Marvel’s Vice President in charge of sales.
+In 1982, she began working at Marvel, having been hired by Ed Shukin, Marvel's Vice President in charge of sales.
 She was known as Marvel's "Mistress of Propaganda," and "discovered" Alex Ross and Peter David, who worked with Kalish as Assistant Sale Manager in Marvel Comics' Sales Department, along with Sandy Schechter.

 Beginning in the mid-1980s, Kalish spearheaded the expansion of the Marvel's distribution into theretofore unexplored retail outlets, including major bookstores such as B. Daltons and Waldenbooks.

 Kalish also conducted numerous trips to comic book shops during the course of her work and on her vacation time, during which she would offer advice to retailers on how to improve their stores.
 During these visits, Kalish consistently observed the absence of cash registers on the part of retailers, and was inspired to originate Marvel's cash register program, with which the company would subsidize, at bulk cost, registers for retailers, which is credited with positively affecting the level of professionalism of the direct market.

 According to a March 2010 piece by retailer and Comic Book Resources columnist Brian Hibbs: